February 04, 2025 7 min read

 5. Press the calculate button.
 The results will come out on the right side.
 In this scenario, to get 30ppm of potassium into a tank of 100 litres, we would need to add 6.69grams of the salt K2SO4 into the aquarium.

-The results then appear on the right hand side: 1 teaspoon of K2SO4 to our 100 litre tank will add 28.72ppm of potassium to our tank.
+The results will then appear on the right hand side: 1 teaspoon of K2SO4 to our 100 litre tank will add 28.72ppm of potassium to our tank.

 3. Enter your container size.
 This refers to the volume of the fertilizer solution that you are going to create.
 Here we choose to use a 500 ml bottle.